- Will I be charged for the services provided at VEP?

 - What if I was victimized off-campus?
 Can the VEP still help me?

-VEP provides advocacy services to all FIU community members regardless of the location of the assault.
+VEP provides advocacy services to all FIU students regardless of the location of the assault.

 - I am being stalked and/or harassed by another student but I don't want to get a restraining order.
 How can VEP help?